yigitkonur/claude-cto/README.md

 ## 🛠️ rest api: your integration playground

-the real magic happens through a slick local rest api - hook it into anything from ci/cd to custom tooling.
+the real magic happens through a slick local rest api - hook it into anything from ci/cd to custom tooling. this can be a thing where you can manage your claude code execution remotely, just built on top of this API.

 <details>
 <summary><b>🐍 Python ETL Pipeline Example</b></summary>